apache/cordova-docs/www/_posts/2023-05-22-cordova-android-12.0.0.md

     We have dropped support for Node 14.x and increase the minimum Node requirement to greater than or equal to 16.13.0.

-Please report any issues you find at [issues.cordova.io](http://issues.cordova.io/)!
+Please report any issues you find on our [Cordova-Android](https://github.com/apache/cordova-android/issues) GitHub issue tracker!

 <!--more-->
 # Changes include: